edulinq/py-canvas/README.md

 It is recommended to use an email or Canvas ID as a user query.
 Resolving a user query that is not a Canvas ID will take longer, because a list of users must be fetched from Canvas.

+### Assignment Queries

+When an assignment is required, tools and API functions accept an "assignment query" (unless specified).
+An assignment query is any object that can be used to uniquely identify an assignment.
+Valid assignment queries are:
+ - Canvas Assignment ID (as an integer or string of digits)
+ - Full Name
+ - "name (id)" where "name" is a full assignment name and "id" is a Canvas ID

+Assignment queries must be unambiguous within the pool of possible assignments (e.g., assignments in a course).
+Resolving an assignment query that is not a Canvas ID will take longer, because a list of assignments must be fetched from Canvas.

 ## CLI Tools